baka-shinji/academic-kickstart/content/authors/admin/_index.md

   url: "https://graduateinstitute.ch/"

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests are development, health and environmental economics, currently focused on studying the economic impact of endemic diseases in sub-Saharan Africa.
+Also a pianist.

 interests:
 - Development, health and environmental economics